Running Ulula

 plot_suffix: string

-String to add to all plot filenames (only active if save_plots == True)
+String to add to all plot filenames (only active if save_plots == True).

 plot_file_ext: string

-File extension for plots; can be png, pdf, or any other extension supported by the matplotlib library (only active if save_plots == True).
+File extension for plots.
+Can be png, pdf, or any other extension supported by the matplotlib library (only active if save_plots == True).

 plot_dpi

-Dots per inch for png figures (only active if save_plots == True and plot_file_ext == png or other bitmap-like image formats).
+Dots per inch for png figures or other bitmap-like image formats (only active if save_plots == True and plot_file_ext == 'png').

 plot_callback_func: function